surfaceowl/python_weekly_dir_detail/README.md

 ### Usage

 Modify `config.py` as needed, and run main.
-When running against large repos (e.g., cpython) some of the queries can take a long time (e.g, 5 min) due to limitations in the GitHub API and the PyGitHub library.
+When running against large repos (e.g., cpython) some queries can take a long time (e.g, 5 min) due to limitations in the GitHub API and the PyGitHub library.
 As an example, GitHub returns the results from the Pull Request API in chunks, but does not provide a utility to limit search results by filtering on Pull Requests updates since, or between certain dates.